numpy/numpy/doc/source/user/tutorial-svd.rst

 **Prerequisites**

-Before reading this tutorial you should know a bit of Python.
+Before reading this tutorial, you should know a bit of Python.
 If you would like to refresh your memory, take a look at the `Python tutorial <https://docs.python.org/tutorial/>`__.